What is money?

 But what exactly does this mean, and how did it develop?
 How did we move from exchanging cattle for goods, to being able to exchange “invisible” money, such as electronic and virtual money, for goods and services today?

-We will briefly explain the answers to those important questions, as a logical first step, on your journey to master the art of money.
+We will briefly explain the answers to those important questions and what is money as a logical first step on your journey to master the art of money.
 This insight into the fascinating development of money will provide a useful historical background, as a foundation for everything that follows.